any-docs/css/content/guides/masking/multiple_masks/index.md

 ### Defining mask layers with `mask-image`

-As long as a comma-separated {{cssxref("mask-image")}} property declaration includes at least one value other than `none`, a mask layer is created for every value in the declaration, even for the `none` values.
+As long as a comma-separated `mask-image` property declaration includes at least one value other than `none`, a mask layer is created for every value in the declaration, even for the `none` values.
 This behavior applies whether you're using the `mask-image` property or the `mask` shorthand.
 These mask images can be gradients, images, or SVG sources.
 You can define them using a [CSS gradient](/guides/Images/Using_gradients), a raster image (such as PNGs), or an SVG {{svgelement("mask")}} element.

 ```css
 .gradient-mask {